ThreatLockerIvan/ZTW24/PwnToOwn/WriteUp/Trust_Writeup.md

 set payload payload/cmd/unix/python/meterpreter/bind_tcp
 ```

-Now that we have out payload we need to configure the settings.
+Now that we have our payload we need to configure the settings.

+Now we can move on the [Privilege Escalation phase](#privilege-escalation)
 ## Privilege Escalation

 Now that we are the on the system as www-data or postgres, You notice that